 You do not need special privileges to override logical protection on a blank disk volume (that is, a volume that has never been written to) or on a disk volume that is owned by your current UIC or by UIC [0,0].
 In all other cases, you must have user privilege VOLPRO to initialize a disk volume.

-The following example initializes the volume on DKA300 and labels the volume ACCOUNTS:
+The following example initializes a volume on DKA300 with the default Files-11 On-Disk Structure Level 2 and labels the volume ACCOUNTS:

-'''

-$ INITIALIZE DKA300: ACCOUNTS
+\$ INITIALIZE DKA300: ACCOUNTS

-'''